Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Introduction

-In this work, we make a small step toward this goal by trying to build a minimalistic ``white-box'' unsupervised learning model without deep networks, projection heads, augmentation, or various other engineering designs.
-By leveraging two classical unsupervised learning principles, sparsity \cite{olshausen1996emergence, olshausen1997sparse} and spectral embedding \cite{roweis2000nonlinear, tenenbaum2000global}, we build a two-layer model which achieves non-trivial benchmark results on several standard datasets.
-In particular, we show that a two-layer model based on the sparse manifold transform~\cite{chen2018sparse}, which shares the same objective as latent-embedding SSL methods~\cite{bardes2021vicreg}, achieves 99.3\% KNN top-1 accuracy on MNIST, 81.1\% KNN top-1 accuracy on CIFAR-10, and 53.2\% on CIFAR-100 without any data augmentation.
-With a simple grayscale augmentation, it achieves 83.2\% KNN top-1 accuracy on CIFAR-10 and 57\% KNN top-1 accuracy on CIFAR-100.
-These results make a step to close the gap between a ``white-box'' model and the SOTA SSL models \cite{chen2020simple, chen2020improved, bardes2021vicreg, zbontar2021barlow}.
-Though the gap is still clear, we argue that further closing it can potentially lead to a deeper understanding of unsupervised representation learning, and this is a promising path towards a useful theory.
+Here, we take a small step toward this goal by building a minimalistic white-box unsupervised learning model without deep networks, projection heads, augmentation, or other similar engineering designs.
+By leveraging the classical unsupervised learning principles of sparsity \cite{olshausen1996emergence, olshausen1997sparse} and low-rank spectral embedding \cite{roweis2000nonlinear, tenenbaum2000global}, we build a two-layer model that achieves non-trivial benchmark results on several standard datasets.
+In particular, we show that a two-layer model based on the sparse manifold transform~\cite{chen2018sparse}, which shares the same objective as latent-embedding SSL methods~\cite{bardes2021vicreg}, achieves 99.3\% KNN top-1 accuracy on MNIST, 81.1\% KNN top-1 accuracy on CIFAR-10, and 53.2\% on CIFAR-100 without data augmentation.
+With simple grayscale augmentation, it achieves 83.2\% KNN top-1 accuracy on CIFAR-10 and 57\% KNN top-1 accuracy on CIFAR-100.
+These results close the gap between a white-box model and the SOTA SSL models \cite{chen2020simple, chen2020improved, bardes2021vicreg, zbontar2021barlow}.
+Though the gap remains, narrowing it further potentially leads to a deeper understanding of unsupervised representation learning, and this is a promising path towards a useful theory.

-We first begin the technical discussion below by addressing three fundamental questions.
-Then in Section~\ref{sec:MinimalSMT}, we revisit the formulation of SMT and discuss how it is used to solve various unsupervised learning problems.
-In Section~\ref{sec:empirical}, we present the benchmark results on MNIST, CIFAR-10, and CIFAR100, together with visualization and ablations for a better understanding.
-Further related literature is discussed in Section~\ref{sec:relatedworks}.
-Finally, we make additional discussion in Section~\ref{sec:discussion}.
+We begin the technical discussion by addressing three fundamental questions.
+In Section~\ref{sec:MinimalSMT}, we then revisit the formulation of SMT from a more general perspective and discuss how it can solve various unsupervised representation learning problems.
+In Section~\ref{sec:empirical}, we present benchmark results on MNIST, CIFAR-10, and CIFAR-100, together with visualization and ablations.
+Additional related literature is addressed in Section~\ref{sec:relatedworks}, and we offer further discussion in Section~\ref{sec:discussion}.
+This paper makes four main contributions.
+1) The original SMT paper explains SMT from only a manifold learning perspective.
+We provide a novel and crucial interpretation of SMT from a probabilistic co-occurrence point of view.
+2) The original SMT paper potentially creates the misleading impression that time is necessary to establish this transformation.
+However, this is not true.
+In this paper, we explain in detail how different kinds of localities (or similarities) can be leveraged to establish the transform.
+3) We provide benchmark results that support the theoretical proposal in SMT.
+4) We provide a connection between SMT and VICReg (and other SSL methods).
+Because SMT is built purely from neural and statistical principles, this leads to a better understanding of self-supervised learning models.

 {\bf Three fundamental questions:}